Information for Ukrainians

 • Applications submitted from outside the UK are not valid and may be rejected by the Home Office.

-• There is no application fee and no immigration health surcharge.
+• There is no application fee and no immigration health surcharge for applications under the UPE.

 • Time spent in the UK under these schemes does not count towards permanent settlement.